gryadka/js/README.md

 # Principles

-The main principle of Gryadka is to get rid of everything if it isn't essential to replication and can be implemented on the client side.
-A lot of things which look essential to replication actually can be implemented as an above layer, among them are transactions, sharding, consistent backup and leader election.
+The main principle of Gryadka is to get rid of everything if it isn't essential to the replication and if it can be implemented on the client side.
+A lot of things which look essential to replication actually can be implemented as an above layer.
+Among them are transactions, sharding, consistent backup and leader election.

 #### Transactions